top of page

 As demonstrated, focusing on both the meaning and the verb's position is crucial.

-In colloquial German, "denn" is occasionally used as a modal particle, often in questions, serving as an emphasis word.
+In colloquial German, "denn" is occasionally used as a modal particle, often in questions, as an emphasis word.
 For instance:

 • Wo wollen wir denn morgen Abend hingehen?